defencedigital/moduk-service-manual/src/secure-by-design/security-from-the-start.md

 To keep our people and data safe, you need to change the way you identify and manage security risks.

 Following a Secure by Design approach, you help Defence stay ahead of adversaries and maintain national security.

-To be Secure by Design, you need to show that your team:

-- has considered cyber security from the start
-- uses appropriate security frameworks and controls
-- is continuously managing risks

 {{ modukcomponent('callout', {
   title: 'Case study',